BoisterousGaming/Dark-Souls-III-Cheat-Engine-Guide/README.md

 ##### Nothing is 100% safe, cheating is always a risk!
 Do it on your own liability!

 ##### Generelly
-As long you are [offline](#offline-mode) you are safe.
+As long you are [offline](#offline-mode), you are safe.
 All temporery changes(unlimited stuff like HP/Stamina/FP/iFrame) that don't stay in your save game are also safe.
 If you do something that can cause a ban, you can undo it before you go back online.

 ##### 1. Makes your save game "Invalid"
 - Directly change souls amount